hellbox/srob-migration/content/reviews/drink-to-forget-ink-to-remember.md

 name = "Drink to forget, ink to remember" title = "Drink to forget, ink to remember" dek = "The important thing about Tatiana Gill's comics is that they're unfailingly honest, whether she's talking about drinking or sobriety or a bad Facebook habit.
-If you're sick of phony narratives imposed on top of memoirs, maybe Gill's comics are the cure you didn't know you needed." type = "Review"facebookauto = "Seattle cartoonist Tatiana Gill is drawing her entire life, one panel at a time.
+If you're sick of phony narratives imposed on top of memoirs, maybe Gill's comics are the cure you didn't know you needed." type = "Review" facebookauto = "Seattle cartoonist Tatiana Gill is drawing her entire life, one panel at a time.
 Whether she's telling stories about her days as a blackout drunk or her life as a recovering alcoholic, you can be sure that she's laying the truth out there in black and white." twitterauto = "Seattle cartoonist Tatiana Gill is drawing her entire life, one panel at a time." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/blackoutings.md", "books/omnibusted.md", "books/living-in-the-now.md", "books/plus.md"]